Paleo Strawberry Pie with Grass Fed Gelatin

 - About the gelatin:

-More gelatin (3 TB) will allow your pie to set more quickly.
+More gelatin (3 tablespoons) will allow your pie to set more quickly.
 More gelatin can also lead to a firmer, more rubbery texture.
-Less gelatin (2 TB) means the pie will take longer to set, but will have a lighter texture.
+Less gelatin (2 tablespoons) means the pie will take longer to set, but will have a lighter texture.

 Sign up NOW for my best tips delivered weekly to your inbox!